-BOTE 347 COMPUTERAPPLICATIONS IN BUSINESS (IT CERTIFICATE LEVEL III)
+BOTE 347 COMPUTER APPLICATIONS IN BUSINESS (IT CERTIFICATE LEVEL III)

 Intermediate and advanced use of electronic spreadsheet and data base applications as they are used in business.
 Prerequisites: CIS 114 and CIS 116.
-Fall, Spring; Summer online, Fall.
-Online: Summer 2011, Spring beginning 2012.
+Fall; Spring online.

 BUSN 305 FOUNDATIONS IN ENTREPRENEURSHIP